Healthdirect Free Australian health advice you can count on.

 Complications of shingles

 In many people, shingles gets better without any complications.
-However, in others, several complications can occur.
-These include:
+However, other people may experience complications.

 Learn more here about the development and quality assurance of healthdirect content.